 XIV.
 Expiration of a Model Found Acceptable

-The determination of acceptability of a model found acceptable under the standards contained in the Hurricane Standards Report of Activities as of November 1, 2021, expires on November 1, 2025.
+The determination of acceptability of a model found acceptable for the standards contained in the Hurricane Standards Report of Activities as of November 1, 2023, expires on November 1, 2027.

-Interim Model or Platform Update Certification Form
+Interim Model Update Certification Form